zipang/cm-markdown-editor/README.md

 - default
 - clean
+- dracula
+- eggplant
+- fashion
+- fruity
+- marko
 - natgeo
+- readable
-- marko
+- recipes
 - revisions
-- fruity
-- recipes
-- country
+- science
-- dracula
+- starwars

 ### Palettes

 Surcharge the theme's default color with a palette.
 Load a different palette by appending a parameter `?palette=` to the editor's URL.

 Palettes are just a subset of all the theme's variables.
-They contain only the colors definitions:
+They contain only the colors definitions and how to apply them to specific content:

 ```css
 /**